Crossoufire/MyLists/README.md

 # MyLists

-[MyLists](https://mylists.info) is your go-to platform for organizing your favorite series, anime, movies, games, and books.
+[MyLists](https://mylists.info) is your go-to platform for organizing your favorite series, anime, movies, games, books and now manga.
 With a clean and user-friendly interface, it regroups the functionalities of multiple sites into one.
-MyLists integrates features such as total viewing time, comments, favorites, and more.
+MyLists integrates features such as total viewing time, comments, favorites, rating, and more.

 Live version here: [https://mylists.info](https://mylists.info)